Peggy Notebaert Nature Museum: History

 The academy then built a museum building in Lincoln Park in 1898, which became the model for the Chicago Park District's museum-in-the-parks program.
 The old museum attracted many visitors with its naturalistic dioramas of area ecological settings.
 After outgrowing the Laflin Building, a new home for the academy was constructed nearby, on the southeastern banks of the North Pond.
 Its old building is currently used for Lincoln Park Zoo administration.
+The new building, named the Peggy Notabaert Nature Museum, was completed in 1999.